yucheng91/CIassignment1/README.md

 ## Testing
 The layout has been tested on Macbook/iPad Mini(2018) /Pixel 2 XL/iPhone SE covering various screen-size.

 I found out that 8 digits HEX code does not work with Microsoft Edge browser hence I have converted all the hex code into RBGA color code instead.

+The carousel buttons with < & > were found overlapping the nav bar/footer hence I have hide its visibility while maintaining its function to click/scroll over the pictures.

+Removed fixed background-attachment as it is not working with mobile browser.

 All the social media buttons has been linked directly to their band's exisitng social network profile.